OneDrive/onedrive-api-docs/docs/rest-api/api/driveitem_createuploadsession.md

   "error":
   {
     "code": "upload_name_conflict",
     "message": "Another file exists with the same name as the uploaded session.
-You can redirect the upload session to use a new filename by calling PUT with the new metadata and @microsoft.graph.sourceUrl attribute.", }
+You can redirect the upload session to use a new filename by calling PUT with the new metadata and @content.sourceUrl attribute.", }
 }
 ```